 3. Be Ready to Chat Race Relations and Politics

-A lot of people outside the U.S. are fascinated by our government, laws, current issues and the entire political makeup as whole.
+A lot of people outside the U.S. are fascinated by our government, laws, current issues, and the entire political makeup as a whole.
 In my experience, especially in Denmark the number of Danes are well versed in American politics and current issues.
 Some of your new local acquaintances may ask you tons of questions about where you stand on some issues and why.

 The national news in Denmark often mentioned at least two major headlines from current events in the U.S., which were typically politically focused.
 So be prepared to share your political stance on things and address any current issues.

 4. You May Get Stared At